 As part of the Ashurst Emerging Artist Prize every year we offer the option for early entrants to request feedback on their application.
-The deadline for this is 26th November 2017 and full details are here: http://www.artprize.co.uk/the-prize.html/#EntryDetails
+The deadline for this in November or December each year and full details with exact dates are here: http://www.artprize.co.uk/the-prize.html/#EntryDetails

 We describe this feedback as practical and tailored to each entrant, i.e. with actionable and specific tips that are written by experts who carefully review you’re individual applications.
 The advice we give is to support your career and profile development… but what does that mean?
 Below is a breakdown of what to expect if you confirm you’d like to receive that feedback.